-The children do not sit SATS tests, however children aged 10 and above sit annual exams in all subjects.
-The exam papers are written by the school and are of a high academic standard.
-They are designed to be at once enjoyable and prepare the children for GCSE’s.
+We use our own exam papers, for the older children, these are written by the school and are of a high academic standard.
+They are designed to be both enjoyable and to help prepare the children for GCSEs.
 Please visit the link below to see the exam papers for each subject as well as the children’s exam results.
 We think you might be amazed…

-The main category of testing in primary years involves tests in all subjects but in the format of games such as quizzes and challenges – these are immensely popular and are also very helpful as revision exercises.
+The main method of testing in the primary years involves tests in all subjects but in the format of games such as quizzes and challenges – these are immensely popular and are also very helpful as revision exercises.
 Pupils in the secondary classes are tested at the end of each topic area.
-However as all lessons involve a considerable amount of discussion and hands on activity it is always possible to be aware of the levels of each child’s understanding.
+However, as all lessons involve a considerable amount of discussion and hands on activity, it is always possible to know the level of each child’s understanding.

 Homework is given regularly and gradually increases as pupils rise through the school.
 We always try to make sure that the homework is age appropriate and suitably challenging but that the amount of homework is never overwhelming.
 Children are also encouraged to continue at home with any ongoing project work.